“What did he mean when he said he hopes he doesn’t get to Heaven too soon?”

 “Honey, I’m going to come back,” he reassured her.

-“No you won’t!” she cried.
-“Once you cross you will be gone and we won’t be able to find each other again!
+“No, you won’t!” she cried.
+“Once you cross you will be gone and we won’t find each other again!
 I will be all alone!
 I will have to go back to my house!”

 “Listen to me!” he said and placed his hands on her head.
-She could barely see him through the tears.
-“I promise I will come back for you.
+She barely saw him through the tears.
+“I promise I will be back for you.
 I think I know what must be done.
-I can set you free Victoria.
+I can set you free, Victoria.
 I can send you back to your family.
-You have to trust me though honey.
+You must trust me though honey.
 You won’t be all alone.
-I wouldn’t do that to you.
+I won’t do that to you.
 I will be back for you and if I can’t find you then I will look day and night for you even if it takes me the rest of my life.
 Till the day I die I will search for you.
 Don’t be scared!”

-She nodded but could not stop crying.
+She nodded but continued crying.
 The tears cut paths through her dirt stained face and he pulled her close again.
-Her anguish sunk his heart and he couldn’t imagine his decision to leave her could be any harder if had to leave his own child.
-In the short time they spent together, Barnaby felt very much like her guardian, her parent.
+Her anguish sunk his heart and he imagined his decision to leave her couldn’t be harder if had to leave his own child.
+In the brief time they spent together, Levi felt like her parent.
 As Charley had put it, if he had a daughter he would want her to be just like Victoria.
-Barnaby couldn’t have agreed more.

 “Please don’t leave me!” she whimpered.

 “I promise I’ll be right back.
 I won’t be gone but a few minutes, okay?
 You stand behind this tree and watch me.
-You watch me the whole time okay and I’ll be right back.”
-He brushed her hair out of her eyes and took the corner of his shirt and wiped away the dirt and tears.
+You watch me the whole time okay?”
+He brushed her hair out of her eyes and took the corner of his shirt and wiped off the dirt and tears.
 “You are such a brave girl.
 You lasted for so long on your own.
 Can you last just a few more minutes?
 I’m not going to forget about you.”

 “Do you promise?”